Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 // results = [50,30,10]
 ```

-The query notation above works by enumerating the `source` collection, applying a predicate function to filter out some of the elements, and then ordering and projecting out the results.
+The query notation above works by lazily enumerating the `source` collection, applying a predicate function to filter out some of the elements, and then ordering and projecting out the results.
 When compiled, this expression gets converted to the following chain of method calls:

 ```csharp
 var source = new[] {1, 2, 3, 4, 5};